wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 = 3.3.0 (2023-01-16) =
 * New: WooCommerce HPOS compatibility (beta)
-* New: reschedule the yearly reset of the numbering system on a button from the Advanced page
+* New: reschedule the yearly reset of the numbering system on a button from the Status page
-* New: document status table in the Advanced page
+* New: document status table in the Status page
 * New: adds document object argument to PDF maker class constructor
 * New: filter to allow user to disable the documents private data removal: `wpo_wcpdf_remove_order_personal_data`
 * Tweak: optimizes `$wpdb` use on `Sequential_Number_store` class